Convergence of harmonic maps: Appendix: Convergence of tension field.

 Using Assumption \ref{assumption} and by Theorem \ref{reduction} we have

-where $\{e_k,e_t\}$ and $\bar{e}_k$ are as in the proof of Proposition \ref{jadid} and ${f_i}^{\bot}$ denotes the restriction of $f_i$ to the fibers $F_i$, and $\h_i$ is the mean curvature vector of the submanifold $F_i$.\\\\ Now we investigate how each term of the equation above behave as $f_i\rightarrow f$.
+where $\{e_k,e_t\}$ and $\bar{e}_k$ are as in the proof of Proposition \ref{jadid}, ${f_i}^{\bot}$ denotes the restriction of $f_i$ to the fibers $F_i$, and $\h_i$ is the mean curvature vector of the submanifold $F_i$.\\\\ We investigate how each term of the equation above behaves as $f_i$ converges to $f$. \begin{lemme} We have